Recycle, Upcycle and Reclaim - Childhood Patterns

 recognised this trauma model” when working with chronic illness at GOSH where the patients are at its most vulnerable with complex needs both through their physical and mental health issues in a heightened anxiety medical environment.
 A consistent assessment to safe practice through regulating anxiety in the medical environment was key to prevent the patients being triggered by the medical intervention and emerging old medical trauma.

-At GOSH I especially learnt the need to apply different techniques, models, responds and gained experience of working with such diversity where mixed race is very high both in patients and staffs.
+At GOSH I especially learnt the need to apply different techniques, models, responds and gained experience of working with such diversity where different ethnic background is very high both in patients and staffs.
 This diversity came with a wealth of learning which I really appreciated.

 My Supervision style and Art Therapy work has developed many different modalities throughout the years influenced by the service users’ needs and continued CPD development, such as Mentalisation, Mindfulness, Counselling, CBT, and Support work.
 I also bring element of Neuroscience and Psycho Educational element into Supervision when needed and have done a Neurological Music therapy (NMT)which complements OT work very well and has many evaluation tools for safe practice.